picosonic/bbc-fdc/tools/README.md

  * `-i` Specify input **.rfi** file (when not being run on RPi hardware)
  * `-c` Catalogue the disk contents (DFS only)
- * `-o` Specify output file, with one of the following extensions (.rfi, .ssd, .dsd, .fsd)
+ * `-o` Specify output file, with one of the following extensions (.rfi, .dfi, .ssd, .dsd, .fsd)
  * `-spidiv` Specify SPI clock divider to adjust sample rate (one of 4,8,16,32,64,128,256,512,1024)
  * `-r` Specify number of retries per track when less than expected sectors are found (not in .rfi or .raw)
  * `-ss` Force single-sided capture